MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ms.lasthandoff: 10/16/2020
 ms.locfileid: "48505193"
 ---
-# <a name="security-and-skype-for-business-online"></a>Sicurezza e Skype for business online
+# <a name="security-and-skype-for-business-online"></a>Sicurezza e Skype for Business online

-Skype for business online (SfBO), come parte dei servizi Microsoft 365 e Office 365, segue tutte le procedure consigliate per la sicurezza, ad esempio la sicurezza a livello di servizio, attraverso la difesa, i controlli dei clienti all'interno del servizio, le procedure consigliate per la sicurezza e l'operatività.
-Per informazioni complete, vedere il Centro protezione Microsoft ( https://microsoft.com/trustcenter) .
+Skype for Business online (SfBO), nell'ambito dei servizi di Microsoft 365 e Office 365, segue tutte le procedure consigliate per la sicurezza, ad esempio la sicurezza a livello di servizio attraverso una protezione approfondita, controlli dei clienti all'interno del servizio, sicurezza avanzata e procedure consigliate operative.
+Per informazioni dettagliate, vedere il Centro protezione Microsoft ( https://microsoft.com/trustcenter) .

 ## <a name="trustworthy-by-design"></a>Affidabile per progettazione
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.